 Food is governed by a complexity of laws and regulations which set out the government’s requirements to be met by food chain operators to ensure the food is safe and of adequate quality.

 Food Law in the European Union covers all stages of the production and distribution chain, adopting the farm-to-fork approach.
-It covers regulation of food control, food safety and relevant aspects of food trade.
-Minimum quality requirements are included in the food law to ensure the foods produced are unadulterated and are not subjected to any fraudulent practices intended to deceive the consumer.
+It covers food control, food safety and relevant aspects of food trade.
+Minimum quality requirements are included to ensure food produced is unadulterated and not subjected to any fraudulent practices intended to deceive the consumer.

 It is important to note, that this includes the entire chain, beginning with provisions for animal feed, on-farm controls and early processing through to final distribution and use by the consumers.